 Will Wilde has taken the harmonica way beyond its blues roots since he first emerged on the music scene in 2010.
-Always pushing forward, evolving and redefining his sound, Wilde is now ready to take the rock world by storm with his band Bad Luck Friday.
+Always pushing forward, evolving and redefining his sound, Wilde is now taking the rock world by storm with his band Bad Luck Friday.

-On his latest album, Bring it on Home, Wilde’s hard-edged harmonica steals the spotlight from the traditional rock guitar, with a sound that owes as much to Slash or Jimi Hendrix as it does to Sonny Boy Williamson or Little Walter.
+Wilde’s hard-edged harmonica steals the spotlight from the traditional rock guitar, with a sound that owes as much to Slash or Gary Moore as it does to Sonny Boy Williamson or Little Walter.

 Wilde says he's inspired by artists like Rage Against the Machine/Prophets of Rage guitarist Tom Morello.
 “I’m interested in the creative, unconventional way that Morello approaches his instrument.
 I’m always looking to make new interesting sounds with the harmonica too, pushing its boundaries, trying to change people’s perception of it.”